eniac/paella/sosp23_artifact/README.md

 ## Comparing results with the graphs on the manuscript

 We used NVIDIA Tesla T4 for the manuscript.
 However, the CloudLab machine we use for artifact evaluation uses NVIDIA Tesla P100 instead.
-So, the results are not directly comparable, but we expect that they show a similar trend.
+So, the values are not directly comparable, but the trends hold.